bobbae/gcp/challenges/README.md

 * We still allow for 5 working days of calendar time so that you can find a few hours in your schedule.

 * Your answer will be completely original and not based on someone else's work.
+We are aware some challenges are available with solutions from various websites.
+If your solution is based on any previous solutions, please clearly indicate the source.

 * Please submit your answer via gitlab or github within 5 days of learning about the challenge.